-Lecture 25: Checking assumptions, non-parametric tests
+Lecture 13: assumptions of least-squares statistical tests

 - All least squares statistics can be expressed as an ANOVA table. - In the ANOVA table, variation is partitioned into explained and residual. - If the ratio of explained to residual is high, then we reject the null hypothesis. - Null hypothesis is that the predictor variable is not related to the response variable. - This hypothesis test has several assumptions that we must check.